Missing pets get an immediate reaction from FPF members! Just ask these dog owners:

 “Nobody in town should go hungry, especially at the holidays.
 To make this happen we really need your help!
 We are collecting food to feed local families in need.
 Please help us by bringing in a grocery gift card or item listed.
 Your generosity is affording every local family the opportunity to have a warm and hearty Thanksgiving together.” • Marianna in Stowe

 “Recently, I had a wonderful experience.
 In the first quarter of my eighty-first year, I was out on my front lawn picking up debris left by the big wind.
 Two young people on bikes stopped wondering if I needed any help cleaning up.
 I was stunned.
 I questioned them and they both said they just wanted to help.
 They worked steadily and with good cheer.
 It took the three of us just under an hour to complete a task I estimated at three hours or more.
-So, if anyone on Front Porch Forum knows the family, please direct them to this thank you note.
-Their parents should be very proud of these two great young people.” • Carl in Essex Junction
+If anyone on FPF knows the family, please let their parents know they should be very proud of these two great young people.” • Carl in Essex Junction

 And, in response: